Caedendi/D2RMM-Loot-Filter-Extended/README.md

 ### 3.0.0 (work in progress)

 - Introducing Drop Sounds!
 Configure new sound effects for when select item types drop so you'll never miss a drop again!
-- For those running custom filter options: all colors have been renamed to more standardized names (see [/docs/colors.md](https://github.com/Caedendi/D2RMM-Loot-Filter-Extended/blob/master/Docs/colors.md) for details)
+- For those running custom filter options: all colors have been renamed to the standardized name they most closely resemble (see [/docs/colors.md](https://github.com/Caedendi/D2RMM-Loot-Filter-Extended/blob/master/Docs/colors.md) for details)
 - Added multi-line tooltips!
 Enable for select items to increase the height of the tooltips of items on the ground and optionally add a purple "Pick Up" message above the name.
 If you prefer to have a big transparent box instead of highlight characters, enable highlighting and set the highlight character to _space_
 - Added personal filter list for all items!
 Supports _all_ (base) items, sets and uniques in item-names.json.
 Search for _[CSTM-CFL]_ in the code and add whatever you'd like
 - Added option to customize the tooltip color for Ethereal items when on the ground (recommended: light teal)